 School Meals.
-To be compliant with the USDA final rule, all IDEA schools will participate in the National School Lunch Program (NSLP) and School Breakfast Program (SBP) and will provide meals that meet the nutrition standards for school meals by including:
+Idea Public school's child nutrition program shall comply with the National School Lunch and/or Breakfast standards for meal patterns, nutrient levels, and calorie requirements for K-12 age groups, as specified in 7 CFR 210.10 or 220.8.
+All IDEA schools will participate in the National School Lunch Program (NSLP) and School Breakfast Program (SBP) and will provide meals that meet the nutrition standards for school meals by including:

 - a variety of fruits and vegetables that meet the required vegetable subgroups (dark green, red and orange, beans, peas and legumes, starchy, and "other")

 - grains (80% of which are whole grain-rich)

-- meats and meat alternates
+- · meats and meat alternates

 - · fat-free and low-fat milk

 - · access to free drinking water